ToufiqQureshi/candidate-analyser/README.md

 ---

-> 💡 Candilyzer is your AI hiring expert.
-Use it to save time, reduce bias, and get straight to the point.
+> 💡 **Candilyzer is your AI hiring expert.
+Use it to save time, reduce bias, and get straight to the point.**

----